-Certain studies made by bus companies have indicated that there is very little, if any, more bus tire wear at a maximum speed of 45 miles per hour than at a maximum speed of 35 miles per hour.
-Furthermore it was shown that at the lower rate of speed there were many more gear shifts and brake applications.
-These latter items intensify the maintenance problem because of the extra wear on the parts involved. involved.
+Some studies have indicated that there is substantially more tire wear at a maximum speed of 45 miles per hour than at a maximum speed of 35 miles per hour, while other studies have indicated that the increased tire wear is negligible.
+Some studies also showed that at the lower rate of speed there were many more gear shifts and brake applications.
+These latter items intensify the maintenance problem because of the extra wear on the parts involved.
 Slower schedules also resulted in much heavier loading, which has meant a harder use of busses, also adding to the maintenance needs.

 When the rubber shortage became apparent, the committee took the view that a limitation on speed was necessary but recommended that the maximum limit be 40 miles per hour.
-The Baruch comthat the maximum limit be 40 miles per hour. mittee adopted this recommendation but reduced the speed limit to
+The Baruch committee adopted this recommendation but reduced the speed limit to